 Even though FFEL and Perkins Loans will not be covered by the CARES Act if they’re not owned by the Department of Education, you still might have some protections.

 For instance: Privately held federal FFEL or Perkins loans can become eligible for CARES Act relief if you choose to consolidate these loans with a federal direct consolidation loan.
 Be careful with this step, however.
 Consolidating federal student loans is permanent and comes with some pros and cons—so learn more to decide if it could be right for you.

 If you want to pause payments without consolidating, consider applying for an unemployment deferment or economic hardship deferment.

 - Deferment pauses payments.
 With Perkins loans and subsidized FFEL Loans, the government pays the interest for you during deferment.

 - General forbearance is offered for reasons including financial difficulties, medical expenses, or loss of unemployment.
-In some unusual cases, automatic forbearance applies.
 Note that interest will still accrue during forbearance on all student loans and during deferment for FFEL unsubsidized loans.

 Relief for Private Student Loans

 Private student lenders and servicers are not required under the CARES Act to provide any specific assistance or relief to student loan borrowers.
 Even so, many lenders are offering to work with borrowers experiencing a financial hardship related to the coronavirus pandemic.
 College Ave, for example, is offering a disaster forbearance program that can allow borrowers to pause payments for up to three months.